Project-DARC/.github/profile/README.md

 Ready to dive in?
 Join our Telegram group to connect with our community and learn more about the project: [Project DARC Telegram](https://t.me/projectdarc)

-Let's shape the future of decentralized finance together! 🚀
+Let's shape the future of crypto organization together! 🚀